-Social media promotion is good, especially pinterest, but your accounts could be shut down tomorrow.
+Social media promotion is good, especially Pinterest, but your accounts could be shut down tomorrow.

 Your email list is yours, you own it.

 Email Marketing is still alive and well, it is your chance to connect with your audience on a deeper level.
-You get to know one another in an intimate sort of way by building a relationship with them.
+Because you get to know one another in an intimate sort of way by building a relationship with them.
 You learn more about them.
 What their struggles are and how you can help them.
 And they learn to know, like, and trust you.

 How do you start an email list?

-After you create your opt in, write a welcome email, thanking them for signing up and asking why they are here.
+After you create your opt-in, write a welcome email, thanking them for signing up and asking why they are here.
 Follow it up with a couple more emails, adding more value through free content.

 This is called an email funnel.

 It’s never too soon to start an email list.
-I recommend you start from day one.
+So I recommend you start from day one.
 Even when you have nothing to sell.
 Building relationships take time.
 When you do have a product to sell, you have already built trust with your audience and they are much more likely to buy.

 Install the most essential plugins.

 After starting your blog you are going to need to install some essential plugins.
 A plugin is a software that you can add to any WordPress website.
 It makes it much easier to run your blog.
-As plugins tend to slow a website down, it is necessary for you to only install the most essential plugins that you will need.
+Because plugins tend to slow a website down, it is necessary for you to only install the most essential plugins that you will need.
 There are over 50k WordPress plugins available.
 So it can get pretty overwhelming to decide which ones to pick.